dm4rnde/StockPriceOverviewAppl/README.md

 # StockPriceOverviewAppl

-**Simple/basic GUI program written in Python** that **uses tkinter** as GUI package and allows user:
+Simple/**basic GUI program written in Python** that **uses tkinter** as GUI package and allows user to:
-- add/remove stock symbols to/from list;
+- see current price of selected stock;
-- observe current price and historical price change of selected stock.
+- observe historical price change of selected stock on a graph;
+- add/remove stock symbols to/from list.

 <br>